myon-bioinformatics/HelpYouBuildServer/README.md

 - **GET: A server will acknowledge the request, although a server won't response to Client**

-## 🐸About Port and how to use
+## 🐸About Port and how to use🐸
 > __Note__  Actually, it's no relations, and it's no problem you change the number of port.
+>
+> __Note__ 　　Wiki is updated occasionally for Beginners.

-For beginners, it is used different port at any language, though.
+For Beginners, it is used different port at any language, though.

 - [x] Go -> localhost:3010
 - [x] Python -> localhost:3020